 - Avoid deep backbends.
 Think of containing prana.
 Instead practice grounding, face down backbends like salambasana, bhujangasana, salamba bhujangasana.

-- Standing strength poses – tadasana, virabhadrasana I and II.
+- Standing strength poses for stability and empowerment – tadasana, virabhadrasana I and II.

 - Sprinkle in balance postures such as vrikasana and garudasana.